-Further details about the extra-curricular opportunities organised by the department can be found here:
+Further details about the co-curricular opportunities organised by the department can be found here:

 There is an impressive breadth of knowledge and experience within the Department.
 The team is comprised of brilliantly talented individuals who teach with flair, and who also play an essential and extensive wider role in the academic and pastoral life of Charterhouse.